ctlab/GScour/README.md

 or lines 48, 51, 56.<br />
 `python prank_alignment.py --i /abspath/tothe/nuc_out_folder --o /abspath/tothe/nuc_out_prank/ --threads 32`
 #### 3.2.
 GUIDANCE, masking of inconsistent residues
-NOTE: this step takes a lot of computation time.
+NOTE: this step can take a lot of computation time.
 If you use MAFFT or CLUSTAL (not PANK) as a subproces of GUIDANCE you should correct --msaProgram option in the line https://github.com/ctlab/GScour/blob/4748195803e635284e77007375e2b699db922cbb/pipeline/guidance_alignment.py#L47 `python guidance_alignment.py --i /abspath/tothefolder/with_nucseqs/ --o /abspath/tothe/guidance_out/ --exec /abdpath/guidance.v2.02/www/Guidance/guidance.pl --threads 22`
+The resulting files stored in cleansed folder like `/abspath/tothe/guidance_out/cleansed/`.

 #### 3.3 Gblocks, select conserved blocks of sequence
 Use parameter --auto for automatic selection of gblocks parameters based on number of sequences for each group or adjust parameters to your needs in the params_string:
 https://github.com/ctlab/GScour/blob/7bd285734a26c521a844d08b8e4adcfa22804744/pipeline/gblocks_alignment.py#L35 <br />